Prabir Das: Dempo

 On 15 November 2013, Das joined Goan giant Dempo SC from Pailan Arrows for a one-year deal on loan.

 He made his debut for Dempo in the I-League on 27 November 2013 against Pune F.C. at the Duler Stadium in which he played the whole match as Dempo drew the match 1-1.

 Mohun Bagan

 On 13 June 2015 Das signed a two-year contract with Mohun Bagan.

 Delhi Dynamos (loan)

 In July 2015 Das was drafted to play for Delhi Dynamos in the 2015 Indian Super League.

 ATK (loan)

 In July 2016, Das signed for former ISL champion Atletico de Kolkata on loan from Mohun Bagan.
 He was the instrumental part of ATK squad which lifted the 2016 ISL trophy.

 ATK

-On 5 July 2017, Das has been retained by two times ISL Champions ATK on a three-year contract.
+On 5 July 2017, Das was retained by ATKand have him a three-year contract extension.
+In the 2019-20 season, Das recorded the joint-highest assists by a defender with five, eventually winning the title with ATK.

+Bengaluru

+In 2022, Das joined Bengaluru FC in a swap deal with Ashique Kuruniyan who joined ATK Mohun Bagan.
+Das made 20 appearances for the club during the season.

+Kerala Blasters FC

+After winning 2022 Durand Cup, with Bengaluru FC, ahead of the 2023–24 season, Das signed for their rivals Kerala Blasters FC on a three-year deal on 1 June 2023 until 2026.
+He made his debut as well as scored first goal for the club on 13 August 2023 in a 4–3 loss against Gokulam Kerala in the 2023 Durand Cup.
+On 21 September, Das made his debut for the club in the Indian Super League, in the season opener against Bengaluru FC at home, which the Blasters won 2–1.
+After the Kerala Blasters' 2–1 loss against Mumbai City on 8 October, Das was handed over a three match suspension after the AIFF disciplinary committee's report cited Prabir's aggressive actions against a referee during the game.
+However his suspension led to some controversy as it was alleged that Prabir’s actions were accidental, and that he was entangled in a brawl with a Mumbai City FC player at the time.

+Mumbai City FC (loan)

+On 2 January 2025, Mumbai City FC signed Das on a 6-month loan, valid until the end of the season.
+He made his debut away against East Bengal FC, coming on during stoppage time as a substitute for Bipin Singh and helping his new team secure a 3-2 win away from home.

-International
+International career

 India U19

 Das made his debut for the India U19s on 31 October 2011 during the 2012 AFC U-19 Championship qualifiers against Turkmenistan in which he also scored in the 82nd minute to confirm India's 3–1 victory to open the qualifiers.